+“WaaaaaUwaaaaa!!”
+Crisis averted; Darin began crying.
 “Those demons, they killed Zinn first!
 They were eating him, and I-I couldn’t do anything!
 Larvus got dragged off, and Grenth…*sobbing* H-h-he chopped off my arm so that I could escape from the mouth of that beast! *sob* He stayed behind so that I could escape!”
 Darin cried, recalling everything that happened in the forest.
-“He saved a coward like me!” guilt stricken, tears streamed of him.
+“He saved a coward like me!” guilt stricken; tears streamed out of him.

 After a while, the forest team returns with three large bundles.